Sun setting over the water

 A cloud's silver lining

-At 1am on 14th June, 3 month old white rhino calf, Lunar, arrived at Khulula Wild Care after a traumatic few days.
-Unfortunately her mother, Jessica, was attacked and killed by an elephant a few days earlier at Shambala Game Reserve, South Africa.
-The first few months of life for a rhino are critical in their survival, including their mother’s milk for immunity.
+At 1 am on 14th June, a 3-month-old white rhino calf, Lunar, arrived at Khulula Wild Care after a traumatic few days.
+Unfortunately, her mother was attacked and killed by an elephant a few days earlier at Shambala Game Reserve, South Africa.
+The first few months of a rhino's life are critical in their survival, including their mother’s milk for their immunity.

-Lunar is currently very wild in her instincts and cannot be handled and would not initially drink.
-Through dedicated time and commitment, she has began to drink from a bottle which is crucial to retain the nutrients and vitamins to see her through these early days.
-Given the conservation status of both black and white rhinos, each and every animal is of great importance.
+Lunar is currently very wild in her instincts and cannot be handled.
+This included not initially drinking any milk.
+Through dedicated time and commitment, she has begun to drink from a bottle which is crucial to retain the nutrients and vitamins to see her through these early days.
+Given the conservation status of both black and white rhinos, each animal is of great importance.

-Unfortunately, as one rhino has found the sanctuary of Khulula, it is with great sadness that we must report that Bobby the white rhino calf, who has been hand reared at Khulula for several months, has died.
-Bobby had a great impact on all those that worked with him at Khulula and we know made a strong connection with many of our volunteers.
+As Luna has a bright future ahead of her at Khulula, it is with great sadness that we must report that Bobby the white rhino calf, who has been hand-reared at Khulula for several months, has died.
+Bobby had a great impact on all those who worked with him at Khulula and we know made a strong connection with many of our volunteers.